dotnet/designs/accepted/2022/enable-512-vectors.md

 ### `Vector<T>` as an SIMD optimization template

 The following code snippet --- taken from the fallback optimization path of UTF16 to ASCII narrowing --- posses problems as the _sole_ SIMD optimization pathway in the `ASCIIUtility` library.
 Namely, the check on whether we should vectorize or not will create different performance characteristics depending upon the size the JIT chooses for `Vector<T>`.
-If `Vector256` is choosen, then buffers with 64 elements and above will be optimized; if `Vector128` is chosen, then buffers of 32 elements and above will be optimized.
+If `Vector256` is chosen, then buffers with 64 elements and above will be optimized; if `Vector128` is chosen, then buffers of 32 elements and above will be optimized.

 ```C#